Kvazar-Off/RentSoft/README.md

 ### Acknowledgments
 - Thanks to the course "Design and Architecture of Software Systems" for providing the foundation for this project.
-- Special thanks to all contributors and testers for their support and feedback.